digitalideation/hslu-ml-workshop-22/readme.md

 ## Tools

 #### System requirement
-Modern machine with decent hardware and sufficient space on the hard drive (20+ Gb)
+_"Modern"_ machine with decent hardware and sufficient space on the hard drive (20+ Gb is good)

 #### Runway
 We are using [__Runway__](https://runwayapp.ai), a tool which makes deploying ML models easy, as middleware to build the interactive experiments.
 All participants to the workshop should have received an invitations with some GPU credits :tada:.
 For those who have not installed it prior to the workshop, we will go through the [installation process](https://docs.runwayml.com/#/getting-started/installation) together.

 #### Docker
-[__Docker__](https://www.docker.com/) is needed in order to deploy some of the models locally.
-This will give us some flexibility when running experiments locally.
-It will also allow us to _chain_ models (at the moment a user can only run one model instance using the provided cloud GPU in Runway).
+[__Docker__](https://www.docker.com/) will eventually be needed in order to deploy some of the models locally.
+This will give us some flexibility when running experiments on our machine.
 A guide to getting started is [available](https://docs.runwayml.com/#/getting-started/installation?id=download-docker).
 For linux users, those [post install steps](https://docs.docker.com/install/linux/linux-postinstall/) could be useful as well.

 > Docker for Windows requires Microsoft Hyper-V, which is supported only in the Pro, Enterprise or Education editions of Windows.
 If you don't have a Pro, Enterprise or Education Windows edition you will not be able to install Docker and you will be able to only run some models using cloud GPU.